-If you are looking for a flaky, buttery and delicious pie dough recipe, you have come to the right place!
-You don’t need special equipment or training to create this crust – just follow the tips in this post and you will have a pie crust to delight your guests.
-This is the only flaky pie crust recipe I use at the bakery and I have tried countless other recipes!
-It is strong enough to hold up to heavy fruit fillings, yet still tender, and is a dream to work with.
-Be sure to check out my video where I will walk you through all the steps for making this delicious flaky pie dough.
+If you are looking for a buttery, delicious and flaky pie crust recipe, you have come to the right place!
+You don’t need special equipment or training to create this crust - just follow the tips presented here and you will have a flaky pie crust to delight your guests.
+This pie dough is strong enough to hold up to heavy fruit fillings, yet still tender and a dream to work with.

 This post may contain affiliate links.
 Please refer to the terms page for more information.

 This recipe uses a combination of shortening and butter for the fats.
 Shortening has a higher melting temperature than butter and will contribute to a very flaky crust.
-Butter adds an intense flavor to the crust and will also add to the flakiness of the dough as long as it isn’t overworked while preparing or rolling the dough.
+Butter adds an intense flavor and will also add to the flakiness of the dough.

-- Only a few simple ingredients are needed to make this dough: all-purpose flour (unbleached is preferred), sugar (to add a bit of sweetness), salt, vegetable shortening, unsalted butter and ice water.
+- Only a few ingredients are needed to make the flaky pie crust: all-purpose flour (unbleached is preferred), sugar (to add a bit of sweetness), salt, vegetable shortening, unsalted butter and ice water.

-- Cut the butter into 1/4″ cubes and place in the refrigerator until called for in the recipe.
-It is important the butter is cold before working it into the dough else it could melt and cause a tough, glutenous dough.
+- Cut the butter into ¼" cubes.
+Place in the refrigerator until called for in the recipe.
+It is important the butter be cold before working it into the dough else it could melt and cause a tough, glutenous dough.

 - Place several ice cubes in a glass of water to chill it.

-- Begin by measuring the flour, sugar and salt into a medium to large bowl.
+- Begin by adding the flour, sugar and salt into a medium to large bowl.
 Stir the ingredients to combine.

 - Add the vegetable shortening and cold butter to the bowl and toss to combine (Figure A) .

-- Using your fingers begin squishing the shortening and butter so the fats are elongated and flattened.
+- Using your fingers, begin squishing the shortening and butter into the dry ingredients so the fats are elongated and flattened.
 Continue this process until you have visible pea-sized bits of fat remaining (Figures B and C).
-A pastry cutter may also be used for this step.
+You may also use a pastry cutter for this step.

-- Place the bowl in the refrigerator for 10 or 15 minutes if the butter becomes too soft.
+- If the butter becomes too soft, place the bowl in the refrigerator for 10 or 15 minutes.
 Continue working the dough once the butter hardens.

 - Begin by adding 2 tablespoons of ice water to the dough and gently toss the dough.
-Continue adding 1 to 2 tablespoons at a time until the dough when squeezed forms a loose ball and there are few remaining crumbs on the bottom of the bowl.
+Continue adding 1 to 2 tablespoons at a time.
+The dough is finished when it forms a loose ball when squeezed.

 - A convenient way to control adding the last measure of water is to use a food-safe spray bottle filled with ice water and add a few squirts to the bottom of the bowl.

-- Generously sprinkle your work surface, rolling pin and pie dough with flour before beginning to roll out.
-Continue to dust flour on the work surface and rolling pin if it begins to stick.
+- Generously sprinkle your work surface and rolling pin with flour before beginning to roll the dough.
+Continue to dust flour on the work surface if the dough begins to stick.

-- Start with a flattened disk (figure A), place your rolling pin in the middle of the dough and roll away from you, place the rolling pin back in the middle of the dough and roll towards you, turn the dough 90° and continue rolling in the same manner.
+- Starting with a flattened disc, place your rolling pin in the middle of the dough and roll away from you, place the rolling pin back in the middle of the dough and roll towards you, turn the dough 90° and continue rolling in the same manner.
 Continue this process until you have reached your desired thickness and the correct size to fit your pie tin.
-You will see flattened pieces of butter if it was properly incorporated into your dough (Figure B).
+You will see flattened pieces of butter if it was properly incorporated into your dough.

 - To place the dough in your pie tin, lightly flour the dough, wrap it around your rolling pin and transfer to the pie tin.